wennycooper/Andbot-Software-Development-Plan/README.md

 * Even more, the robot can carry the object and put it to somewhere destinated.
 * We will leverage ROS MoveIt,  http://moveit.ros.org/

+## Audo Docking
+* When the power is low, or the robot received command to go to base dock, it should automously move to the docking station to charge the power.